Degenerative Joint Disease

 Do You Have Degenerative Joint Disease?

 You may be experiencing symptoms consistent with osteoarthritis, which is also known as degenerative joint disease.
-Degenerative joint disease (DJD) is the most common form of arthritis that affects the cartilage lining the ends of your bones.
+Degenerative joint disease (DJD) is the most common form of arthritis.
+This affects the cartilage lining the ends of your bones.
 Furthermore, the cartilage is a smooth surface that allows bones to glide easily upon one another.
 Also, it can also act as a shock absorber within your joints.
 With time, and wear and tear, the surface layer of cartilage can begin to break down leading to painful joints.

 Whether you are suffering from back issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast Florida who specialize in orthopedic rehab.
+JOI Rehab can certainly help you with exercises for arthritis of your knee.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
 Come see us!